-Claim: NASA spent millions of dollars developing an "astronaut pen" which would work in outer space while the Soviets solved the same problem by simply using pencils.
+Claim: NASA spent millions of dollars developing an "astronaut pen" that would work in outer space, while the Soviets solved the same problem much more quickly and easily by simply using pencils.

 [Collected via e-mail, May 2013]

 When NASA started sending astronauts into space, they quickly

 Discovered that ball-point pens would not work in zero

 Gravity.
 To combat this problem, NASA scientists spent a

 Decade and $12 billion developing a pen that writes in zero